 • Prepare to have to increase ISO or decrease you shutter speed as the environment gets darker.

-This is a really fun way to explore compression performance with different lenses as well as a great tactic for pairing a dramatic background with a compelling subject.
+This is a really fun way to explore the compression effects by tinkering with subject-to-camera distance along with long lenses.
+It’s a great way to pair a dramatic background with a compelling subject.
 Also, always be safe when shooting into the sun (stick to sunrises and sunsets).